ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

           max_instances: 1
 ```

-3. Make connection between your repo and Google Cloud Functions
+**3. Make connection between your repo and Google Cloud Functions**

 3.1 Open Powershell and write in the following: